marxanweb/marxan-server/README.md

 ```

 ## Updating
-To download and apply updates to marxan-server:
+To download and apply the latest updates to marxan-server:
 ```
-marxan-server/unix_upgrade.sh
+marxan-server/unix_update.sh
 ```

 ## Troubleshooting